Kent County sheriff's deputy in good health after cocaine exposure - NewsBreak

 Related

+Police in Newaygo County are searching for a suspect they say is wanted on a parole absconder warrant and multiple other crimes in Newaygo and Mecosta County.
+Deputies with the Newaygo Co.
+Sheriff's Office attempted to stop a vehicle driven by 48-year old Austin Vodry of Newaygo.
+Vodry then fled the Croton area in his vehicle and entered Kent County where the pursuit was called off.

+Kent County deputy suffers cocaine exposure while lodging DUI suspect at jail

-KENT COUNTY, Mich. — A Kent County deputy was exposed to cocaine while conducting a search Tuesday morning.
-The Kent County Sheriff’s Office (KCSO) says the deputy found a pouch containing an unknown substance while transporting a drunk driving suspect to the Kent County Jail.
-We’re told he...
+KENT COUNTY, Mich. — Jail staff used several doses of Narcan on a Kent County Sheriff's Deputy after he was exposed to an unknown drug and started to feel symptoms Tuesday morning.
+The Kent County Sheriff's Office says the deputy, hired this past summer, was taking a drunk driving...

-Ottawa County deputies arrest man accused of several crimes in West Michigan

-HOLLAND, Mich. — The Ottawa County Sheriff's Office responded to a call early Monday morning that led to a disorderly suspect being taken into custody.
-Around 2:20 a.m., Damion Norwood, 21, fired several shots while causing a disturbance for neighbors, according to deputies.
-Neglect: 78 dogs found in Norton...
+Sheriff’s deputy treated over concern he breathed airborne substance during suspect’s arrest

+KENT COUNTY, MI – A sheriff’s deputy was treated Tuesday, Jan.
+31, for exposure to a substance that turned out to be cocaine, police said.
+The Kent County sheriff’s deputy was taking inventory of a drunken-driving suspect’s belongings at the jail when he found an unknown substance in a pouch.
+The deputy suspected he had been exposed to an airborne substance and told jail staff.

 Montcalm woman enters no contest plea in drunk driving crash that left two dead